-In the following example, it is assumed that PCM600 and CCT600 or IET600 are used as the system configuration tools.
+In the following example, it is assumed that PCM600 and IET600 are used as the system configuration tools.
+Another option is to use the IEC 61850 Configuration tool inside PCM600.
+In that case the SCL file export and import operations (steps 1 and 3) are not needed.

 - 1. SCL files are exported from PCM600.
 In this case, a SCD file.
 It is also possible to export other SCL file types. - 2.
-Horizontal and vertical communication is configured using the station configuration tool, for example, CCT600 or IET600. - 3.
+Horizontal and vertical communication is configured using the station configuration tool, for example, IEC 61850 Configuration tool or IET600. - 3.
 SCL files are imported to a PCM600 project.
 In this case, it is the updated SCD file.